gonfva/gonfva.github.io/content/en/blog/2023-09-23-x-3-as-non-linear.md

 You train your model using the MNIST training data and then you test your model using testing data (a different portion of MNIST data)

-I built a simple model (basically a one hidden layer loosely based on a [book I'm reading that I recommend highly](https://www.manning.com/books/deep-learning-with-python-second-edition)).
+I built a simple model (basically a one hidden layer loosely based on a [book I'm reading and I highly recommend](https://www.manning.com/books/deep-learning-with-python-second-edition)).

-You can find it below so that people can copy and paste from here.
+You can find the code below so that people can copy and paste from here.

 ```python